LocBoxLabs/bitly/README.md

+# we cloned this so we could lower the required ruby version.
+# we were forced to upgrade since bitly killed their v3 API

 # Bitly

 A Ruby gem for using the version 4 [Bitly API](https://dev.bitly.com/) to shorten links, expand short links and view metrics across users, links and organizations.